Vexcited/discord-alexa-skill/README.md

 point the skill endpoint to your repl URL, import intents and enjoy.

+### Intents and languages

 This skill **supports French and English**.
-To import them, go to Assets -> JSON Editor in Alexa, go to the `/AlexaSkillIntents` folder, and import the JSON file that you want to Alexa.
+To import them, go to Assets -> JSON Editor in Alexa, go to the `/intents` folder, and import the JSON file that you want to Alexa.

 ## Aliases

-An alias system is provided to make people/channel/guild names more easier to say.
+An alias system is provided to make friends/channels name more easier to say.

-**When you need to DM someone, or get a channel, you'll need to call it by the alias name that you given to it.**
+**When you need to provide a friend/channel name, you'll need to provide the alias name that you given, not the name written in Discord.
+Otherwise, it will not recognize it because Alexa will only search the name in the aliases file.**

-### How
+### Create aliases file

 Copy `/aliases.sample.json` to `/aliases.json` and edit it.

 ### Structure

-It contains three parts: `"channels", "guilds", "users"`.
+It contains two parts (for the moment): `"channels", "users"`.

-In these parts you can give to a _thing_, an alias like this `"AliasName": "ThingId"`.
+In these parts you can give to a _thing_, an alias like this `"alias name": "ThingSnowflakeId"`.

+The most important thing is that the alias name **MUST** be **in lower case**.
+The another most important thing is for IDs. `users` IDs must be the User ID, not the Channel ID.
+For `channels`, you can give the Channel ID.

+> To get the User/Channel ID, first, make sure you have "Developer Mode" activated in your paramaters, then just right click on the user/channel, and click "Copy ID".
+On mobile, keep your finger on the channel/user and you'll see a menu, then click "Copy ID".

 ### Example